Alexander Wells interviews urban historian Brian Ladd about his new book “The Streets of Europe”…

 To Ladd, such sensory experience is not just the essence of street life, it can represent the real heart of a city.
 While researching the cries of street vendors in London and Paris, he realised the full importance of such sounds when he found a vast range of art prints representing various hawker ‘types’ through their appearance and typical cry.
 He remembers realising that “the sight and sound of these hawkers was central to the identity of the street and the identity of the city.”
 (Sometimes the prints were accompanied by musical notation; such tunes have been incorporated into musical compositions since the Renaissance.)

-Berlin readers need not felt left out on this count; Ladd includes one Maximilian Rapsilber’s fond memories of 19th-century Unter den Linden, lounging on the benches in the vicinity of Prussian war veterans and watching the much-loved pickle sellers: “With a fork the men pulled out the pickled cucumbers, and regular customers or other good friends were also permitted to take a swallow of the juice.”
+Berlin readers need not felt left out on this count; Ladd includes one Maximilian Rapsilber’s fond memories of nineteenth-century Unter den Linden, lounging on the benches in the vicinity of Prussian war veterans and watching the much-loved pickle sellers: “With a fork the men pulled out the pickled cucumbers, and regular customers or other good friends were also permitted to take a swallow of the juice.”

 Ladd dedicates another memorable passage to the Eckensteher, the porter-messengers that proliferated on Berlin’s 19th-century street corners and grew notorious for their insolence, drunkenness and sharp-tongued wit.
 “They have a deal of sly cunning and drollery; a dry manner; will have the last word; and are sure to turn the laugh against their antagonists, be they high or low, educated or uneducated…They are always ragged, fond of drink, and ready with their repartee,” explained William Howitt in 1842, drawing on familiar ethnic stereotypes to describe them to his fellow Englishmen.
 “They are a most un-German sort of fellow—the Irish of Berlin.”